carebridges-chatbot/carebridges-frontend/README.md

 ## 📞 Contact

-If you have any questions about the project, please create an issue.
+If you have any questions about the project, please contact us at **rlarudals727@gmail.com** or create an issue.

 ---